 - Integrated systems or all-in-one unit systems are the preferred technology options due to ease of installation and ongoing support compared to stand alone or component systems. - Due to its nascent nature, understanding the capabilities of individual suppliers is difficult in this market, and requires a certain level of confidence in the integrity of the manufacturer as well as their experience level in practical deployments.
 As such our recommendations are predicated on the ability of Liberty Utilities to independently verify the costing and software functionality of any vendor that is ultimately selected for the pilot project. - Based on reported pricing and software capabilities, it would appear that product is the ideal technology for the BSAP program.
 It is advisable that Liberty Utilities ensure the following conditions are met prior to final vendor selection: - 1.
 A detailed bill of materials is provided for all installation components. - 2.
-A thorough review of the example of the ensure is performed to ensure it meets the required functional capabilities necessary for Liberty Utilities to derive expected benefits. - 3.
+A thorough review of the ensure it meets the required functional capabilities necessary for Liberty Utilities to derive expected benefits. - 3.
 IT/OT integration analysis is performed to ensure the operations team at Liberty Utilities will have the tools and visibility required to adequately control and monitor the systems, and that adequate automation is built into the software such that dispatching assets is not overly burdensome. - 4.
 Installation criteria must be explicitly defined in advance in order to ensure installation volumes are met.
-This will prevent selective exclusion of residents by a value in order to meet their a value. - Both Constant and Constant offer comparable alternatives to Constant and should be carefully considered should any of the above conditions not be met.
+This will prevent selective exclusion of residents by in order to meet their - Both and and offer comparable alternatives to and should be carefully considered should any of the above conditions not be met.